westpa/user_submitted_scripts/Event_duration_distribution/README.md

 Using the script
 ----------------

-To run the script, please specify the following in "eventdurationdist.py": (i) HDF5 file (direct.h5) from your WESTPA simulation, (ii) total number of weighted ensemble iterations, (iii) target state, and (iv) tau-value in ns.
+To run the script, please specify the following in "eventdurationdist.py":
+* HDF5 file (direct.h5) from your WESTPA simulation
+* total number of weighted ensemble iterations
+* target state
+* tau-value in ns.

 The output from running the script will be a plot titled "durations.pdf".

 As an example, the direct.h5 file from the Basic WESTPA tutorial in